Conformal Prediction: a Unified Review of Theory and New Challenges

 Confidence predictors from old examples alone, without knowing anything else about them, may seem relatively uninteresting.
 But the simplicity of the setting makes it advantageous to explain and understand the rationale of the conformal algorithm, and, as we will see, it is then straightforward to take into account also features related to the examples.

-In the greatest part of the literature concerning conformal prediction, from the beginning and the very first works of \citeauthor{book:alrw} (1998), the symbol $\varepsilon$ stands for the significance level.
+In the greatest part of the literature concerning conformal prediction, and especially in the works of Vovk and coauthors, the symbol $\varepsilon$ stands for the significance level.
 Nonetheless, we prefer to adopt the symbol $\alpha$, as in \cite{lei2013distribution}, to be faithful to the statistical tradition and its classical notation.
 For the same reason, we want to predict the $(n+1)$th example, relying on the previous experience given by $(z_1, \dots, z_n)$, still like \citeauthor{paper:lei2017} and conversely to \citeauthor{book:alrw}.
 The latter is interested in the $n$th value given the previous $(n-1)$ ones.